 18. Vinyl Records

 CD clubs used to be great box subscription ideas.
 However, most people today download digital music files instead.
 Luckily, there are still some music lovers with a taste for nostalgia.
-So you could offer vinyl records in a particular genre.
+So there’s tons of market demand to sustain this business model.

 20. Cleaning Supplies

-Cleaning supplies also need to be ordered on an ongoing basis.
+Cleaning supplies also need to be ordered on an ongoing basis, leading to high retention rates.
 You may provide the same supplies as refills, or provide new options that customers can try.

 Accessories like jewelry and hair clips may be even easier to offer in subscription boxes than clothing because you shouldn’t have to worry about sizes.
+They’re also easy to ship and often have high profit margins.
 You may even offer niche options like new boxes with accessories for special occasions.

 - READ MORE: Small Business Ideas for Beginners